Distance: 48-mile loop

 Take the first L onto Hicks Valley Rd. (clearly signed, though my Marin Bicycle Map inexplicably labels it “Wilson Hill Rd.”), then the first R onto the real Wilson Hill Rd.
 The “hill” of Wilson Hill Road is probably the longest climb you’ll do all day, unless you take the Marshall Wall option below.
 Take the first L onto Chileno Valley Rd.
 Enjoy this stretch—it’s the best of the inland legs on the route, pleasant rollers through pretty farmland and next to no traffic.

-Turn L at the T onto Tomales Petaluma Rd. and ride to Hwy 1—five miles of mostly climbing on a road with pretty constant traffic but a nice, big shoulder.
+Assuming you’re in for the full Monty, at the end of Chileno turn L at the T onto Tomales Petaluma Rd. and ride to Hwy 1—five miles of mostly climbing on a road with pretty constant traffic but a nice, big shoulder.
 Turn R and ride the ¼ mile to the tiny, doll-like town of Tomales.
 Try to plan your ride so you can stop for lunch, because the sandwiches at the deli on the northeast corner of the downtown intersection are great.
 Note the building with the formal “Not a Bank” sign across the street.
 It’s not a bank.
 The baked goods at the corner deli are very good, but you might want to wait, because in 20 miles the baked goods are better.

 Go south on Hwy 1, retracing your last 1/4 mile, and continue on Hwy 1 all the way to Pt.
 Reyes Station.
 This is one of the few rides in Bestrides that features extended Hwy 1 riding, and it may or may not be to your taste.
 It can be heavily trafficked, especially on weekends, because you’re riding through some prime oyster dining territory, and it’s skinny with no shoulder, so the riding can be fairly hairy.
 But the road has a wonderful contour and it’s a visual feast, with grand views as you roll along the edge of Tomales Bay.
 Hwy 1 rolls constantly here, so don’t expect a flat ride.